cruinh/RNNA_RFD02/README.md

 The point of this project is to be used as a development target for speedrunning the initial creation of a fresh react native app, both for practice and for exploring basic differences between new major versions of react native.

+## Note

+To reiterate: this is a **completed** attempt at the speedrun described below.
+To attempt a run yourself, all you need is a working, local react native development environment, an internet connection, and the rules.

 ## Speedrun Rules

 The requirements for this run are as follows